Slimmable Networks for Contrastive Self-supervised Learning: Introduction

 Over the last decade, deep learning achieves significant success in various fields of artificial intelligence, primarily due to a significant amount of manually labeled data.
 However, manually labeled data is expensive and far less available than unlabeled data in practice.
 To overcome the constraint of costly annotations, self-supervised learning \citep{DosovitskiyFSRB16, wu2018unsupervised, cpcv1,2020_moco,2020_simclr} aims to learn transferable representations for downstream tasks by training networks on unlabeled data.
 There has been significant progress in large models, which are larger than ResNet-50~\citep{2016_ResNet} that has roughly 25M parameters.
 For example, ReLICv2~\citep{relicv2} achieves an accuracy of 77.1\% on ImageNet~\citep{ImageNet} under a linear evaluation protocol with ResNet-50, outperforming the supervised baseline 76.5\%.

 In contrast to the success of the large model pre-training, self-supervised learning with small models lags behind.
 For instance, supervised ResNet-18 with 12M parameters achieves an accuracy of 72.1\% on ImageNet, but its self-supervised result with MoCov2~\citep{mocov2} is only 52.5\%~\citep{seed}.
 The gap is nearly 20\%.
-To bridge the significant performance gap between supervised and self-supervised small models, previous methods~\citep{compress,seed, disco, 2022_bingo} mainly focus on knowledge distillation, where they attempt to transfer the knowledge of a self-supervised large model into small ones.
-Nevertheless, such methodology has a two-stage procedure: first train an additional large model, and then train a small model to mimic the large one.
-Moreover, one-time distillation only produces a single small model for a specific computation scenario.
+To bridge the significant performance gap between supervised and self-supervised small models, popular methods~\citep{compress,seed, disco, 2022_bingo} mainly focus on knowledge distillation, where they attempt to transfer the knowledge of a self-supervised large model into small ones.
+Nevertheless, such methodology has a two-stage procedure: first train an additional large model, and then train a small model to mimic the large one. \cite{shi2022efficacy} investigate the impact of various components in contrastive self-supervised learning with small models to enhance performance without distillation signals.
+They attain significant progress but are not superior to distillation methods.
+Moreover, these methods only yield a single small model during pre-training, restricting the versatility of the pre-trained model in different resource-constrained scenarios.

-An interesting question arises: can we obtain multiple small models through one-time pre-training to meet various computation scenarios without the need for additional teachers?
-Inspired by the success of slimmable networks in supervised learning~\citep{2019_slim,2019_unslim,yu2019autoslim}, we develop a novel one-stage method for obtaining pre-trained small models without extra large models: slimmable networks for contrastive self-supervised learning, referred to as \emph{SlimCLR}.
+An interesting question arises: \textit{can we obtain multiple small models through one-time pre-training to meet various computation scenarios without the need for additional teachers? } Inspired by the success of slimmable networks in supervised learning~\citep{2019_slim,2019_unslim,yu2019autoslim}, we develop a novel one-stage method for obtaining pre-trained small models without extra large models: slimmable networks for contrastive self-supervised learning, referred to as \emph{SlimCLR}.
 A slimmable network comprises a full network and several weight-sharing sub-networks with different widths, where the width represents the number of channels in a network.
 The slimmable network can operate at various widths, allowing flexible deployment on different computing devices.
 Therefore, we can obtain multiple networks, including small ones for low computing scenarios, through one-time pre-training.
 Weight-sharing networks can also inherit knowledge from large ones via shared parameters, resulting in better generalization performance.